MaJerle/lwow/docs/user-manual/porting-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Specific low-level driver has been implemented for STM32 series of microcontrollers, to allow easy and simple link of LwOW library with projects generated with STM32CubeMX or STm32CubeIDE development tools.
+Specific low-level driver has been implemented for STM32 series of microcontrollers, to allow easy and simple link of LwOW library with projects generated with STM32CubeMX or STM32CubeIDE development tools.

 Driver is based on HAL (Hardware Abstraction Layer) and it uses interrupt configuration to transmit/receive data.
 When customer starts a new project using CubeMX, it must:

 - Configure specific UART IP as async mode both directions
 - UART must have enabled global interrupts, to allow transmitting/receiving data using interrupts
-- Application must pass pointer to UART handle when calling ``ow_init`` function
+- Application must pass pointer to UART handle when calling ``lwow_init`` function

 .. tip::
 	Special example has been developed to demonstrate how can application use